EdDuarte/website/content/papers/protbox.md

 ---
 title: "Secure file sharing over cloud storage using eID tokens"
-prologue: "This paper and the implemented desktop app were presented at the Open Identity Summit 2014 in Fraunhofer IAO Institute Center, Stuttgart, Germany."
+prologue: "This paper, and the implemented desktop app, were presented at the Open Identity Summit 2014 in Fraunhofer IAO Institute Center, Stuttgart, Germany."
 description: "Open-source & cross-platform app that performs file encryption and user authentication on existing cloud storage services using eID tokens"
 authors: